 Modern grids are interconnected in a complex supranational mesh, optimised to meet the redundancy needed by each individual utility to guarantee reliable service.
-Interconnected grids are very complex systems that require high-level automation to ensure their stability in a highly dynamic operating range.
+Interconnected grids are very complex systems that require high-level automation to ensure their stability in a highly-dynamic operating range.

-The concept of 'Smart Grids' uses information technology to adjust the electricity flow in real-time between suppliers and consumers.
-Some renewable energy sources are highly volatile.
-On a given grid scale, power flow can change direction owing to injection of renewable energy, something that had not been planned for in the traditional plant-to-consumer scheme.
+The concept of smart grids uses information technology to adjust the electricity flow in real-time between suppliers and consumers.
+Renewable energy sources are highly volatile compared to traditional power plants.
+On a given grid scale, power flow can change direction owing to injection of renewable energy, something that had not been planned for in the traditional power-plant-to-consumer scheme.

-With the steady introduction of new electronic equipment and a gradual switch from nonrenewable non-electric to renewable electric energy, for heat pumps and electrical vehicles for instance, electrical energy consumption is increasing.
-Alongside this, more and more air conditioning units are being installed, yielding consumption peaks during heat waves.
+With the steady introduction of new electronic equipment and a gradual switch from non-renewable non-electric to renewable electric energy, such as heat pumps and electrical vehicles, electrical energy consumption is steadily increasing.
 The resulting increased load on the grid has a deleterious effect on operational safety margins.
-Smart grids aim at mitigating such breakdown risks by means of higher operational security, better management of the storage options and fine tuning of renewable sources.
-The advent of smart grid technologies comes at a very high investment cost, although metrology can, in turn, contribute to mitigating these costs.
+Smart grids aim at mitigating such breakdown risks by means of improved monitoring and control, better management of the storage options and fine tuning of renewable sources.
+The advent of smart grid technologies comes at a very high investment cost and metrology can, in turn, contribute to mitigating these costs.
 Another challenge arises from the huge amount of data generated by smart grids, which may need to be stored and mined as well as kept confidential and private, protected from malevolent intrusions.